 The Free College Benefit allows you to take as little as one class, or to attend full time.
 There is not a minimum credit requirement

-OSBCTC’s coursework is rigorous and meets the high standards of the state of Ohio and of its accreditor, the Higher Learning Commission.
+EGCC’s coursework is rigorous and meets the high standards of the state of Ohio.
 We understand that not everyone can meet the same schedule.
-Therefore, OSBCTC’s highly qualified instructors provide a flexible, online learning format that gives students the opportunity to further their education while fulfilling responsibilities to both family and your career.
+Therefore, EGCC’s highly qualified instructors provide a flexible, online learning format that gives students the opportunity to further their education while fulfilling responsibilities to both family and your career.

 Classes are offered every 8 weeks during the semester.

 Is Online Learning For Me?